 a.
 The LORD will give strength to His people: As David considered the earth-shattering strength and authority of God, he recognized that God brought that same strength to His people.

 b.
-The LORD will bless His people with peace: The power of God may come as a destructive storm upon creation and those who rebel against God.
+The LORD will bless His people with peace: The power of God may come as a destructive storm upon creation and upon those who rebel against God.
 Yet God’s people can be confident that He will bless them with peace, and the strength of God comes to them as a comfort, not a storm.

 i.
 “During the storm He will give strength to His people.
 Following it He will give them peace.”
 (Morgan)